integritee-network/substraTEE/validator-protection/VALIDATOR_PROTECTION_PROPOSALS.md

 ![Block-Verifying](./Verifying_Remote_Signer.png)

 A light client can't easily validate intrinsics or extrinsics of block proposals because it has no knowledge of the FRAME code nor its externalities (state).
 It would have to query a full node for that and verify read proofs.
-Therefor, this approach is only partially satisfying.
+Therefore, this approach is only partially satisfying.

 ### High Availability
 High availability with protection against double-signing could be achieved by introducing a 2-of-3 multisignature scheme for remote signers: